WUCF-TV: Subchannels

-The station's digital signal is multiplexed:

 Analog-to-digital conversion

-WUCF-TV (as WMFE-TV) shut down its analog signal, over UHF channel 24, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
-The station's digital signal continued to broadcasts on its pre-transition UHF channel 23.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 24.
+WUCF-TV (as WMFE-TV) shut down its analog signal, over UHF channel 24, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+The station's digital signal continued to broadcasts on its pre-transition UHF channel 23, using virtual channel 24.

 Previously, other digital subchannels offered by WMFE included WMFE Encore!, which featured second runs of popular PBS programs from 6 a.m. to 7 p.m. and local government programs 7 p.m. until midnight; and WMFE ED, which was available 6 a.m. to 7 p.m., featuring educational programs for schools from the Florida Knowledge Network on weekdays, and children's programs on weekends.
-These subchannels ceased on July 1, 2011 after WMFE's contract with PBS expired due to its pending sale to Daystar.
+These subchannels ceased on July 1, 2011, after WMFE's contract with PBS expired due to its pending sale to Daystar.
 In the interim period between WMFE ending PBS membership and WUCF assuming control of the station, it carried the Spanish-language V-me network on all three subchannels, with the 24.1 signal remaining in HD despite V-me only being operated in standard definition.
 Under WMFE's control, the station's transmitter was off the air from midnight to 7 a.m., while Bright House received a 24-hour feed of the station featuring PBS's overnight schedule during off-the-air hours.
-V-me ended their run on WMFE/WUCF on January 16, 2017 upon the launch of the 24-hour PBS Kids channel.
+V-me ended their run on WMFE/WUCF on January 16, 2017, upon the launch of the 24-hour PBS Kids channel.

 At WBCC, WUCF-TV also offered UCF-TV, which featured original content, such as university sporting events, as well as partnership programs.
 This was discontinued following WUCF's move to channel 24 in November 2012.

 On March 9, 2018, WUCF-TV began to host WTGL under a channel sharing agreement after WTGL's sale of their spectrum in the 2016 FCC auction.